 - → At 10:30 a.m., the student and clergy will step onto the bima.
-Parents will be directed to be seated in the front row of pews. - \rightarrow If a tallit is to be presented to the student, the Rabbi will give instructions. - → The student will lead the remainder of the service up to the silent prayer.
+Parents will be directed to be seated in the front row of pews. - → If a tallit is to be presented to the student, the Rabbi will give instructions. - → The student will lead the remainder of the service up to the silent prayer.
 At this time, the student will be seated.
-Anyone chosen for Bima Honors will be called to the Bima at the appropriate times. - → At the beginning of the Torah Service, family members will be called to the bima as the Torah is passed from generation to generation, ending with the student. - \rightarrow After the singing of the Sh'ma, the student will carry the Torah around the congregation. - \rightarrow The parents will share some moments of blessing with their child. - → The Torah reading will be divided into a maximum of three sections, or aliyot, per student.
-For each Aaliyah, the Rabbi will call forward each of the people being honored.
+Anyone chosen for Bima Honors will be called to the Bima at the appropriate times. - → At the beginning of the Torah Service, family members will be called to the bima as the Torah is passed from generation to generation, ending with the student. - → After the singing of the Sh'ma, the student will carry the Torah around the congregation. - → The parents will share some moments of blessing with their child. - → The Torah reading will be divided into a maximum of three sections, or aliyot, per student.
+For each aaliyah, the Rabbi will call forward each of the people being honored.
 They will approach the podium and chant the opening blessing.
 The student will chant the Torah verses.
 The people being honored will chant the closing blessing and congratulate the student.
-(In order to help family members prepare to chant the Torah blessings, tutorials are available from our website or our office.) - \rightarrow The Torah honorees, except for the student, return to their seats. - \rightarrow The student will chant the Haftarah blessings and the Haftarah portion. - \rightarrow The student will deliver his/her D'var Torah. - → The student helps return the Torah to the ark.
-The Rabbi and Cantor then lead the conclusion of the service. - → A representative from Ohef Sholom Temple's Board of Trustees or Congregation will present him/her with gifts, and a teen representative from our Youth group will also present a gift. - → Appropriate parties will be called to the Bima to participate in the closing song, the Kiddush (blessing over the wine) and Motzi (blessing over the bread).
+The Torah honorees, except for the student, return to their seats. - → The student will chant the Haftarah blessings and the Haftarah portion. - → The student will deliver his/her D'var Torah. - → The student helps return the Torah to the ark.
+The Rabbi and Cantor then lead the conclusion of the service. - → A representative from Ohef Sholom Temple's Board of Trustees or Congregation will present him/her with gifts. - → Appropriate parties will be called to the Bima to participate in the closing song, the Kiddush (blessing over the wine) and Motzi (blessing over the bread)